bprashan/bprashan-applications.security.confidential-computing.tdx.tools.public/full-disk-encryption/README.md

-# Full Disk Encryption Solution for a Intel TDX
+# Full Disk Encryption Solution for an Intel TDX

 In short, the goal of this solution is that a Workload Owner is able to protect all data and code of its workload in use and at rest.
 The data in use protection is provided by putting the workload inside a VM protected by [Intel® Trust Domain Extensions (Intel® TDX)](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-trust-domain-extensions.html), i.e., by Trust Domains (TDs).